Petersburg2020/Data/README.md

 Using other functions too, you can modify data by other functions as shown below:
 ![other functions](https://user-images.githubusercontent.com/61753269/209491603-d00d2519-a454-4eee-acf0-9da1a8c8b238.png)

-The documentation will soon be released.
+The documentation will be released soon.

 Stay tuned!